qnkhuat/learn/rustos/NOTE.md

 # Chapter 5 - CPU Exceptions
 ## Summary
-What happens and how do we handle exception at OS level
+What happens and how do we handle exceptions(divide_by zero, breakpoint, overflow ... etc) at OS level

 ## How it works
 While runnning if a program yield an exception signal (E.g: Try to divide by 0) the CPU will interrupt and calls a specific excepiton handler funciton.